stescobedo92/natural_query_lib/README.md

-# Natural Query
+# natural_query_lib

-Welcome to **Natural Query**! 🎉

-**Natural Query** is a lightweight Python library designed to simplify SQL query building and execution.
+**natural_query_lib** is a lightweight Python library designed to simplify SQL query building and execution.
 It combines a fluent API with dynamic parameter binding and JSON support, making it easier for developers to work with SQL databases in an efficient and Pythonic way.

 ---